 Educational and career goal statement links the applicant's interest, academic preparation, and current studies to his or her future plans.

 The amount of the KCP Future Faculty Fellowship Award will depend on the student's financial needs.
 The maximum available award is $20,000 for master's students and $35,000 for doctoral students.
 The award can be used as a stipend or to help pay tuition.
+Please note that students who qualify for need-based financial aid (including the child care subsidy) and receive additional Rackham funding may be subject to a reduction in the original loan amounts or subsidy.
+Please contact the Office of Financial Aid for help in evaluating your individual circumstances.

 Conditions of the Award